sjentsch/lsjDocs/lsj/Ch03_jamoviIntro_2.rst

 gets imported correctly:

 -  Heading.
 Does the first row of the file contain the names for each variable - a “header” row?
-The ``booksales.csv`` file has a header, so that’s a yes.
+The |booksales|_ file has a header, so that’s a yes.

 -  Separator.
 What character is used to separate different entries?
 In